maikimilk/ViT-NormReg-Compressor/README.md

 ```

 ## License
-This project is licensed under the MIT License - see the [CC-BY-NC 4.0](LICENSE) file for details.
+This project is licensed under a Creative Commons Attribution-NonCommercial - see the [CC-BY-NC 4.0](LICENSE) file for details.

 ## Contact
 For questions and feedback, please reach out to ri0146fe@ed.ritsumei.ac.jp